Principles of Evidence-Based Practice

 Clinical Decision-Making Pyramid (6S Pyramid)

-The bottom tiers of the 6S Pyramid incorporate the study designs shown in the Evidence Pyramid and, above those, the systematic reviews and meta-analyses (labeled Syntheses).
+As shown below, the bottom tiers of the 6S Pyramid pyramid incorporate the study designs shown in the Evidence Pyramid and, above those, the systematic reviews and meta-analyses (labeled 'Syntheses').
 The higher tiers of evidence include research that has been further aggregated and summarized by experts.

 Systems